diaoenmao/Computer-Simulation/README.md

 ##### Part A
 1. Use diffusion-based simulation and cellular automata to model propogation of infectious disease
 2. Use ODE solver to solver Ficks' second law
-3. Introduce variations of simulation *(see souce)
+3. Introduce variations of simulation [1]
 4. Interaction enabled with Jupyter Notebook

 ##### Part B&C